Skip to content

 Scientific Summary:

 In southwestern Ontario, there is an opportunity to reduce the use of N fertilizer applied to corn through the use of preceding legume-based cover crops.
 Red clover that is frost-seeded in the spring into a standing winter wheat crop has demonstrated significant benefits to a subsequent corn crop in terms of providing an N credit.
-However, red clover stands frequently suffer from non-uniformity across a field, which has reduced the uptake of using red clover by farmers.
-Annual cover crops planted after winter wheat harvest, specifically those that include legumes, have the potential to be an alternative to red clover and provide an N credit to the following crop.
+However, red clover stands frequently suffer from inconsistent year to year growth and non-uniformity across a field, which has reduced the uptake of using red clover by farmers.
+Annual cover crops planted after winter wheat harvest, specifically those that include legumes, have the potential to be an alternative to red clover and provide a N credit to the following crop.
 Finally, if cover crops can be grown with the potential for harvest as forage, more farmers may be likely to adopt cover crop use.
 However, how the removal of aboveground cover crop biomass impacts any benefits to the subsequent crop remains to be determined.

 External Funding Partners:

-OMAFRA HQP Scholarship Program: Funded by the Ontario Agri-Food Alliance and the University of Guelph’s Food from Thought research program, The Highly Qualified Personnel Scholarship (HQP) program supports the development of skilled graduates who can meet the changing demands of the agri-food and rural sector.
+The project was funded in part by the Ontario Agri-Food Innovation Alliance, a collaboration between the Government of Ontario and the University of Guelph.
+Funding was also provided by the Ontario Ministry of Agriculture, Food, and Rural Affairs (OMAFRA) Highly Qualified Personnel Scholarship (HQP) program.
+The HQP Program is funded by the Ontario Agri-Food Alliance and the University of Guelph’s Food from Thought research program and supports the development of skilled graduates who can meet the changing demands of the agri-food and rural sector.